m-Py/must-link-anticlustering/Supplementary_Materials/supplementary_materials.md

 \begin{figure}

-{\centering \includegraphics{supplementary_materials_files/figure-latex/Figure5-1}
+{\centering \includegraphics{supplementary_materials_files/figure-latex/Figure4-1}

 }

-\caption{Illustrates the increase of the run time of the optimal and heuristic algorithms with increasing N. Note that the y-axis on a log scale, so a linear increase in the plot implies exponential increase of running time.}\label{fig:Figure5}
+\caption{Illustrates the increase of the run time of the optimal algorithm with increasing N. Note that the y-axis on a log scale, so a linear increase in the plot implies exponential increase of running time.}\label{fig:Figure4}
 \end{figure}

-Table 8 illustrate the maximum N achieved for the optimal algorithm, as well as the average run time for the maximum N that was still processed.
-Figure 5 shows the run time increase by N for both the optimal algorithm and the heuristic.
-In 94.74% of all data sets, the 2PML algorithm identified the optimal solution.

 \clearpage